LotusUSD

 • Credit spread: the additional rate set by the Lotus market for the tranche’s risk.

-You can think of it as: BorrowRate=BaseRate+CreditSpreadBorrowRate = BaseRate + CreditSpread
+The relationship is: BorrowRate=BaseRate+CreditSpreadBorrowRate = BaseRate + CreditSpread

 The effective supply rate incorporates utilization because lenders only earn the credit spread on the portion of their supply that is actually borrowed: